tedleyem/jenkins-dojo/README.md

-# docker-jenkins-build-projects
+# Jenkins Dojo

 This repo is a list of configuration methods to deploy Jenkins using docker-compose, kubernetes, terraform, and provision Jenkins for development/test cases.
  This has not been tested for Production Usage.

 ## Devops Workflow

 One of the most practical steps in Devops Practices are listed below:

 ```
     1.)
 An engineer merges their code to master.